Carlos Duarte Costa: Attempts at church and societal reform

 In 1932, Duarte Costa played an active role in the Constitutionalist Revolution, a failed attempt to restore constitutional government to Brazil.
 Duarte Costa formed a "Battalion of the Bishop" to fight on the side of the Constitutionalist troops and helped finance the battalion by selling off diocesan assets along with his own personal possessions.
 Duarte Costa's battalion never fought, however, which was a source of disappointment to him.

 In 1936, Duarte Costa made his second ad limina visit to Rome, meeting with Pope Pius XI.
 It is widely believed that he presented the pope with a list of radical reform proposals for the Catholic Church in Brazil, though no record of this survives.
 During this period he did become friends with another outspoken priest who would go on to achieve world fame, Helder Camara.

 Bishop of Maura

 In September 1937, Duarte Costa resigned from his episcopal post and was appointed titular bishop of Maura.

-In 1944 he gained further notoriety by writing a glowing preface to the Brazilian translation of The Soviet Power by the Very Reverend Hewlett Johnson, the Anglican Dean of Canterbury known as "The Red Dean" for his uncompromising support of the Soviet Union.
+In 1944 he gained further notoriety by writing a glowing preface to the Brazilian translation of The Soviet Power by the Very Reverend Hewlett Johnson, the Anglican Dean of Canterbury known as "The Red Dean" for his uncompromising support of Joseph Stalin and the Soviet Union.
 Duarte Costa consistently maintained his left-wing allegiance, calling for the establishment of a "Christian communism" in contrast to "Roman [Catholic] Church Fascism".

 As long as he enjoyed the protection of Cardinal Dom Sebastiao Leme da Silveira Cintra, Duarte Costa's political activism proceeded without much trouble.
 However, soon after the cardinal's death, Duarte Costa was formally accused by the Brazilian government of being a communist sympathizer.
 He was arrested on June 6, 1944, and imprisoned in Belo Horizonte.